Book an Appointment

 • Comply with legal obligation

-Please see our policy on CCTV for further details.
+• Please see our policy on CCTV for further details.

-Patient data may be shared with other healthcare professionals who need to be involved in your care.
-Patient data may also be stored for back-up purposes with our computer software suppliers, who may also store it securely overseas.
+We can only share data if it is done securely and it is necessary to do so.
+Patient data may be shared with other healthcare professionals who need to be involved in your care (for example if we refer you to a specialist or need laboratory work undertaken).
+Patient data may also be stored for back-up purposes with our computer software suppliers who will also store it securely.
+Patient data with Service Company and Clinical software suppliers to facilitate dental care and appointment reminders.

 Sharing information